rsjethani/ansible-role-sysdig/README.md

 Requirements
 ------------
-If installing as a Docker container then this roles assumes that a Docker is running on the specified hosts.
+If installing as a Docker container then this roles assumes that Docker is running on the specified hosts.
 Apart from this no special requirements.

 Variables